-When powered on, Sync-One2 will start up and display its serial number then go into Measurement Mode, following a brief self-calibration.
+When powered on, Sync-One2 will start up and display its serial number and any configured splash screen then go into Measurement mode, following a brief self-calibration.
 For best results, hold the unit in the measuring position in relation to the display equipment during the calibration sequence, as this will give the best results.

 The measurement position is the when the unit is held fairly close to the display, with the light sensor pointing at the display, or if a projector is in use within the light beam of the projector.
-Typically as in the picture below:
+Typically, as in the picture below: